sebassoft2/cribl-th-test-file-upload/README.md

 ## Libraries used

 - **busboy**: [BusBoy](https://github.com/mscdex/busboy) Module for parsing incoming HTML form data.
 I've used it only to provide an upload option using multi-part form data.
-- **express** [ExpressJS](https://expressjs.com/) Web framework for NodeJS.
+- **express**: [ExpressJS](https://expressjs.com/) Web framework for NodeJS.
 I've used it to build the REST API.
-- **express-oauth-server** [Express OAuth Server](https://github.com/oauthjs/express-oauth-server) Module for implementing OAuth2 with Express in NodeJS.
+- **express-oauth-server**: [Express OAuth Server](https://github.com/oauthjs/express-oauth-server) Module for implementing OAuth2 with Express in NodeJS.
-- **http-status** [HTTPStatus](https://www.npmjs.com/package/http-status) Utility to interact with HTTP status codes.
+- **http-status**: [HTTPStatus](https://www.npmjs.com/package/http-status) Utility to interact with HTTP status codes.
 I've used it only to avoid hardcode HTTP Status codes.
 - **supertest**: [SuperTest](https://github.com/visionmedia/supertest) HTTP Assertions module.
 I've used it for unit testing purposes.
-- **jest** [Jest](https://jestjs.io/) Javascript Testing Framework.
+- **jest**: [Jest](https://jestjs.io/) Javascript Testing Framework.
 I've used it for unit testing purposes.

 ## Commands